eddy-jones-dev/word-ladder/README.md

   - Includes special characters
   - File not in alphabetical order
 #### 3. For Investigation
-  - Levenshtein distance.
-Would need to factor in only words in dictionary.
+  - ~~Levenshtein distance.
+Would need to factor in only words in dictionary.~~
   - BFS - typically used to navigate paths through nodes/trees.
   - Performance of string array options, storage/memory.
   - Shortest route might(?) involve changing first letter, therefore don't filter dictionary by first letter of `StartWord`
-  - Named/typed parameters in Console app?
+  - ~~Named/typed parameters in Console app?~~
 #### 4. Plan Process
   - Create console app and test project
-  - Identify any test nuget packages required
+  - Identify any test nuget packages required (XUnit, FluentAssertions)

   - Validate params
   - Load dictionary file
   - Filter file to relevant `validWords` set
-  -
+  - Create graph of linked words
+  - Work out path from start to end - make part of graph nodes?

+#### 5. Future Enhancements

+  -  Extract consts (valid word length etc.) into a config file and use `IOptions` to generate a typed settings object.
+  -  Have console prompt for another pair of words rather than needing to restart app.
+  -  Investigate more efficient graph creation methods, or word ladder retrieval.